technoblogy/logic-lab-1g/README.md

 # Logic Lab 1G

-Provides a selection of 12 logic gates that you can interconnect with patch cables to make a variety of different logic circuits.
+A board that provides 12 logic gates that you can interconnect with patch cables to make a variety of different logic circuits.
 This version is implemented with 12 individual logic gates.

 For more information see <http://www.technoblogy.com/show?4ODG>.